-Not too long ago, the Washington Post claimed that 2013 was the year of cybersecurity – as concerns around cybercrime reached an all-time high that prompted the top levels of our government to encourage technology giants like Microsoft, Yahoo and Google to provide the tools and know-how for web masters to arm themselves against a possible security breach.
+As a result, concerns around cybercrime have reached an all-time high.
+The top levels of our government encourage technology giants like Microsoft, Yahoo, and Google to provide the tools and know-how for web masters to arm themselves against a possible security breach.

-Now in 2014, many high powered companies are taking a fresh look at cybersecurity.
-It used to be just the small business that was in danger of attacks due to lack of resources to purchase high cost security equipment – but the enterprise with deep IT pockets are also running into major breaches and security failures.
-So whether a website is e-commerce, offers a game or details about a company or product – securing the site to prevent hacking or malware is critical.
+Many high-powered companies are taking a fresh look at cybersecurity.
+It used to be just the small business that was in danger of attacks due to lack of resources to purchase high-cost security equipment – but the enterprise with deep IT pockets are also running into major breaches and security failures.
+So whether a website is an e-commerce site, offers a game or details about a company or product – securing the site to prevent hacking or malware is critical.

 Responding to such severe attacks as Heartbleed, security breaches in major chains (Target and DSW to name a few) where credit card information has been stolen by the billions, and other malware and viruses, Google has been encouraging webmasters and websites to use https instead of http.